andersravn/my-timer/README.md

 # TODO

-[ ] Time inputs are too small on smaller screens
+[X] Time inputs are too small on smaller screens
-[ ] Start new entry from existing entry
+[X] Start new entry from existing entry
+[X] Delete entries
 [ ] Template for new entry with fixed start and end times [ ] Create goals for days
 [ ] Use goals to show when work ends on a given day